 We are exposed to market risk from changes in interest rates and foreign currency exchange rates, which could affect our future results of operations and financial condition.
 We manage our exposure to these risks through our regular operating and financing activities.
 We entered into "receive-variable pay-fixed" swap agreements in 2006 and 2008 to hedge our exposure to variable rate long-term debt.
 Additionally, we use short-term forward contracts to manage certain exposures to foreign currencies.
-We enter into forward currency-exchange contracts to hedge firm purchase and sale commitments denominated in currencies other than our subsidiaries' local currencies.
-We do not engage in extensive foreign currency hedging activities; however, the purpose of our foreign currency hedging activities is to protect our local currency cash flows related to these commitments from fluctuations in foreign exchange rates.
-Our forward currency-exchange contracts principally hedge transactions denominated in U.S. dollars.
-Gains and losses arising from forward contracts are recognized as offsets to gains and losses resulting from the transactions being hedged.
+We enter into forward currency-exchange contracts to hedge firm purchase and sale commitments denominated in currencies other than our subsidiaries' local currency hedging activities is to protect our local currency cash flows related to these commitments from fluctuations in foreign exchange rates.
+Our forward currency-exchange contracts are recognized as offsets to gains and losses resulting from the transactions being hedged.
 We do not use financial instruments for trading purposes.